 Some skills necessary to become a life insurance sales agent will also apply to careers in other areas.

 Personal Financial Advisor

 Normally needing at least a bachelor's degree, in addition to licensing or registrations, depending on the products bought or sold, these professionals give people financial advice concerning taxes, investments and insurances.
 Much faster than average employment growth of 15% was forecast by the BLS for this career, from 2016-2026.
 Also according to the BLS, personal financial advisors earned an annual median salary of $88,890 in 2018.

 Advertising Sales Agent

 Although entry-level positions may be found with just a high school diploma, applicants with a bachelor's degree and sales experience may have the best prospects for these positions where agents contact clients, make presentations and maintain accounts of businesses and individuals.
-Little or no change was expected in the number of available positions, according to the BLS for the 2012-2022 decade.
-In 2012, an annual median wage of $46,290 was revealed for these agents, per the BLS.
+A 4% decline is expected in the number of available positions, according to the BLS for the 2016-2026 decade.
+In 2018, an annual median wage of $51,740 was revealed for these agents, per the BLS.